-Taxotere (There may be other brand names for this medication)
+Docetaxel is the generic drug name.
+Taxotere®is a brand name.
+(There may be other names for this medication.)

 How is It Administered?

-Your medicine may be given intravenously (IV), which means it will be given through a tube placed in a vein, usually in your arm, wrist, hand or chest.
+This medicine is given intravenously (IV), which means it is given through a tube placed in a vein, usually in your arm, wrist, hand, or chest.

 How Does it Work?